tarantool/tarantool/doc/sphinx/book/box/limitations.rst

     32 (``box.schema.REPLICA_MAX``).

-.. _lim_sophia:
+.. _lim_phia:

-For additional limitations which apply only to the sophia storage engine, see section
+For additional limitations which apply only to the phia storage engine, see section
-:ref:`Differences between memtx and sophia <sophia_diff>`.
+:ref:`Differences between memtx and phia <phia_diff>`.